Stay cool, stay safe

-- If you're new to snorkeling and diving or want to improve your skills, we recommend contacting a Licensed Tour Operator.
-Their expert instructors know the best local spots to see amazing marine wildlife and have all the right gear to get you in and out of the water safely.
+- If you're new to snorkelling and diving, or want to improve your skills, we recommend contacting a Licensed Tour Operator.
+Their expert instructors know the best local spots to see amazing marine wildlife, and they have all the right gear to get you in and out of the water safely.

-Although a great time to have a dip, the warmer weather can also bring increased bushfire risk – especially if there is also wind forecast.
-Some sites close on days of increased fire danger always make sure you check weather conditions and park closures before heading out.
+Although a great time to have a dip, the warmer weather can also bring increased bushfire risk – especially if there is also wind forecasted.
+Some sites close on days of increased fire danger, so always make sure you check weather conditions and the Parks Victoria website for park closures before heading out.

 Always have a backup plan.
 If the carpark is full, the park is too.
 Don’t cause overcrowding, find a quieter place to visit.